qualiancy/carbon-logger/README.md

 database support or network transports for multiple service log aggregation.
 You can learn more about it at [qualiancy/quantum](https://github.com/qualiancy/quantum).

+## Installation

+Carbon Logger middleware is available for installation from npm.

+    $ npm install carbon-logger

 ## Usage

 To get started, create a new carbon proxy and mount the logging middleware before